RaspberryPiFoundation/scratch-curriculum/en-GB/poetry-generator/index.md

 ## Activity Checklist { .check }

-+ Add this code to your 'Computer' sprite, so that it speaks then clicked:
++ Add this code to your 'Computer' sprite, so that it speaks when clicked:

 ```scratch
 when this sprite clicked